kiruthivarma/Upskill/README.md

 3. DevSecOps
 # Hobbies
 Just to have some fun around the tech...
-1. Exploring new Open-source projects & Linux Distros
+1. Exploring new Open-source projects, FOSS & Linux Distros
-2. Trying out new FOSS software and switching if like
-3. Contributing to Tech & Open-source by content creation
+2. Contributing to Open-source & FOSS by content creation
-4. Cybersecurity
+3. Cybersecurity
 # Courses
 ### On Progress
 1. Cybersecurity & privacy
+2. AWS Essentials
+### To Start
-2. Google Cybersecurity
+1. Google Cybersecurity
 ### Completed
 1. Computer Networks & Internet Protocol